-Until the Error Prone tool is fixed, you can use an older version of the Checker Framework (the one that Error Prone is built on), or you can use a switch that causes your build to use either Error Prone or the Checker Framework, but not both.
-The Gradle plugin documentation (https://github.com/kelloggm/checkerframework-gradle-plugin#incompatibility-with-error-prone) shows how to do the latter for Gradle.
+If you wish to use both Error Prone and the Checker Framework, then use Error Prone version 2.4.0 or later.
+If you cannot upgrade to Error Prone 2.4.0 or later, there is a way to still use both tools.
+The Gradle plugin documentation (https://github.com/kelloggm/checkerframework-gradle-plugin#incompatibility-with-error-prone) shows how to do so if you use the Gradle build system.

-35.1.3 Unexpected warnings not related to type-checking
+36.1.3 Unexpected warnings not related to type-checking